Rick-Phoenix/sketch/docs/src/presets/templating-presets.md

 {{#include ../../../sketch/tests/output/custom_templates/lotr/tree_output.txt:2:}}
 ```

-## Structured Template
+### 2. Template Directory

-- A path to a directory inside `templates_dir`, to extract all the files inside of it recursively and render them in the output directory, with the same file tree structure
+- A path to a directory inside `templates_dir`, where all templates will be recursively rendered in the output directory, with the same file tree structure

-### Example

 >ℹ️ Any template files that end with the `.j2`, `.jinja` or `.jinja2` extensions will have them automatically removed.
 So `myfile.json.j2` will just become `myfile.json`.

+#### Example

 Let's say that this is our `templates_dir`: